elisemercury/Duplicate-Image-Finder/README.md

 ```
 > :point_right: difPy v2.x  has some **major updates** and **new features**.
 Check out the [release notes](https://github.com/elisemercury/Duplicate-Image-Finder/releases/) for a detailed listing.

+> :open_hands: You find difPy is missing a feature? **Contributions are always welcome** - check our [contributor guidelines](https://github.com/elisemercury/Duplicate-Image-Finder/wiki/Contributing-to-difPy) for more information.

 Read more on how the algorithm of difPy works in my Medium article [Finding Duplicate Images with Python](https://towardsdatascience.com/finding-duplicate-images-with-python-71c04ec8051).

 Check out the [difPy package on PyPI.org](https://pypi.org/project/difPy/)